ron-reaser/reaser.org/content/course/cs210/index.md

 Upon successful completion of this course, students will be able to...

 +	Write programs using Java source code at an experienced level.

-+ Employ version control systems in software development.
++	Employ version control systems and unit testing in software development.

-+ Employ unit testing and test-driven development in software development.
++	Create a hash table using an array data structure with hashing and collision resolution techniques.

++	Create a hash table using a random access file structure with similar techniques.

++	Optimize a hash table using rehashing, indexing, and deep versus shallow copying techniques.

-+ Prepare regular expressions to interpret user inputs.
++	Prepare regular expressions to interpret user inputs in Structured Query Language.

++	Create table schemas, mutate table states, and access table states in a relational model database.

++	Employ serialization and deserialization techniques on tables using XML and JSON file structures.

 +	Employ analysis of algorithms to design efficient solutions to nontrivial problems.

-+ Create a database management system as a data structure:

-  + Prepare Structured Query Language queries:

-    + Prepare data definition language queries to define the schemas of tables.

-    + Prepare data manipulation language queries to modify the states of tables.

-  + Apply the relational model to translate databases between tables of rows and maps of lists.

-  + Employ serialization and deserialization techniques on databases using XML and JSON encodings.

-+ Create a hash map both as a data structure and as a file structure:

-  + Employ hashing and primary indexing using both arrays and random access files.

-  + Employ collision resolution techniques such as open addressing and chaining.

-  + Employ deep and shallow copying and secondary indexing to access and mutate data efficiently.

 Full syllabus is available upon request.